jefferybennett/AzureIoT_Pycom_Sigfox/README.md

 # Software Requirements

 For this lab, we'll use the Azure IoT Suite Remote Monitoring solution to view the data flowing from our Pycom device.
-However, if you'd prefer to skip using the Remote Monitoring solution, or have another way of viewing the data flowing from your device, you can install the Azure IoT Device Explorer (for Windows users) or, alternatively, the Azure IoT Hub Explorer for Non-Windows users with Node.js installed.
+However, if you'd prefer to skip using the Remote Monitoring solution, or would like another way of viewing the data flowing from your device, you can install the Azure IoT Device Explorer (for Windows users) or, alternatively, the Azure IoT Hub Explorer for Non-Windows users with Node.js installed.